bmeme/memento/README.md

 GIT
-    *memento git* is a configurable tool with the main purpose to help developers creating branch, following git-flow-like (but divergent) flows.
+    *memento git* is a configurable tool with the main purpose to help developers creating branches, following git-flow-like (but divergent) flows.
 This is not a wrapper around git core features, but just something like an extension.

     *memento git* provides the following operations:

-    *branch [--source]*
-      Creates a new branch starting from the configured source branch.
-Use --source option to override the default one.
-If during the configuration operation, the Redmine support was enabled, you will be asked to insert a Redmine Issue Id.
-It will be used to build the new branch, following the configured branch pattern.

     *config*
       Manages Memento Git configurations providing the following operations:

       *init*
         Initialize your git repository storing configurations that will be used for branches creation.

       *list*
         Lists all Memento Git configurations.

       *delete*
         Delete all Memento Git configurations affecting your current repository.

+    *root*
+      Utitlity command used to show the repository root.

+    *start [--source]*
+      Creates a new branch starting from the configured source branch.
+Use --source option to override the default one.
+If during the configuration operation, the Redmine support was enabled, you will be asked to insert a Redmine Issue Id.
+It will be used to build the new branch, following the configured branch pattern.
+Via the *workflow* tool, is possible to create a rule for updating issue status and done ratio on branch creation and automatically assigning it to current user.

 SCHEMA
     *memento schema* is the automatic update manager for Memento codebase.